-Policy 4.4 of the TSX Venture Exchange (the "TSXV") specifies that all listed issuers must implement a stock option plan.
+Policy 4.4 of the TSXV specifies that all listed issuers must implement a stock option plan.
 The Company's current stock option plan, which was adopted on December 13, 2017 (the "Option Plan") is a "rolling" plan as characterized by TSXV policy pursuant to which the aggregate number of Shares reserved for issuance thereunder may not exceed, at the time of grant, in aggregate 10% of the Company's issued and outstanding Shares from time to time.
 TSXV policy requires that shareholder approval for "rolling" stock option plans must be obtained annually.